Nestor Redondo: Christian comics

 More regularly, Redondo contributed to various Christian comics.
 In addition to DC Comics' 1975 one-shot collection of Bible stories, Redondo illustrated Marx, Lenin, Mao and Christ, published in 1977 by Open Doors (and reprinted in 2010 by Calvary Comics); Pendulum's Ben-Hur, published in 1978; Born Again Comics #2 (featuring the story of Filipino actor-turned-evangelist Fred Galang) in 1988; and Aida-Zee, Behold 3-D, and Christian Comics & Games #0 and #1, produced in the 1990s by The Nate Butler Studio.
 Redondo was a panelist for the first Christian-comics panel of San Diego Comic-Con in 1992.

 In preparation for the First International Christian Comics Training Conference in Tagaytay, the Philippines, in January 1996, Redondo wrote On Realistic Illustration for his main teaching session, but died before he was able to deliver it personally.

 Death

 Redondo was living in Los Angeles County, California, at the time of his death on December 30, 1995.

 Awards

-In 1979, Redondo received the Inkpot Award at the San Diego Comic-Con.
+In 1979, Redondo received the Inkpot Award at San Diego Comic-Con.